 The following materials are intended to help teachers familiarize themselves with how the law addresses the issue of bullying, and to suggest some ways to help their students gain a greater understanding of bullying, as well as its legal implications.

-This package helps to facilitate a discussion of bullying.
+(Lesson - Intended For: Teachers, Secondary Grade Level) This package helps to facilitate a discussion of bullying.
 Students develop a functional definition, and develop and apply their understanding of bullying through several formative case studies.
 An additional activity aims to find examples of bullying in literature.
-Includes student worksheets, teacher’s guide and 2 pages suitable for printing as overhead transparencies.
+Includes student worksheets, teacher’s guide…

-This activity explores the purpose and effect of rules which govern behaviour within the school and in the community.
+(Activity - Intended For: Secondary Grade Level) This activity explores the purpose and effect of rules which govern behaviour within the school and in the community.
 A connection is made between classroom rules, school rules and responding to bullying.
-The activity culminates with students constructing and evaluating an anti-bullying rule for their classroom or school.
-Includes student worksheets and reference pages that provide information on bylaws and other approaches Alberta communities have used to address bullying.
+The activity culminates with students constructing and evaluating an anti-bullying rule for…

 The following links are to external resources that teachers may find useful for lesson plan source material, student exploration and expansion of personal knowledge on this topic.
 Please contact us to report any broken links.